 - Prescriptions drugs approved by the U.S. Food and Drug Administration (FDA)

-- Over the counter (OTC) items.
-Not every OTC item is covered; only those listed on the OTC Drug Formulary or the Pharmacy Supplements Formulary are covered.
+- Over the counter (OTC) items listed on the OTC Drug Formulary or the Pharmacy Supplements Formulary.
 Note: OTC items are not covered under Hoosier Healthwise Package C.

 - Self-injectable drugs, including insulin (You will be able to also get needles, syringes, blood glucose monitors, test strips, lancets, and glucose urine testing strips at your pharmacy.)